1621 – Patents are granted for plantations in parts of Leitrim, King’s County, Queen’s County and Westmeath.

 1902 – In the House of Commons, John Redmond criticizes the use of concentration camps by the British in South Africa.

 1908 – The Municipal Gallery of Modern Art opens in temporary premises in Harcourt Street, Dublin.
 It is the first known public gallery of modern art in the world and is later to become the Hugh Lane Gallery named after its founder.

-1915 – Death of Arthur Edward Guinness, 1st Baron Ardilaun (1 November 1840 – 20 January 1915) known as Sir Arthur Guinness, Bt, between 1868 and 1880, was an Irish businessman, politician, and philanthropist, best known for giving St Stephen’s Green to the people of Dublin.
+1915 – Death of Arthur Edward Guinness, 1st Baron Ardilaun, known as Sir Arthur Guinness, between 1868 and 1880, was an Irish businessman, politician, and philanthropist, best known for giving St Stephen’s Green to the people of Dublin.

 1916 – Secret negotiations result in alliance of the Irish Citizen Army with the Irish Republican Brotherhood.

-1955 – Birth of Joe Doherty (in Belfast), a former volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA) who escaped during his 1981 trial for killing a member of the Special Air Service (SAS) in 1980.
+1955 – Birth of Joe Doherty in Belfast.
+He is a former volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA) who escaped during his 1981 trial for killing a member of the Special Air Service (SAS) in 1980.
 He was arrested in the United States in 1983, and became a cause célèbre while fighting an ultimately unsuccessful nine-year legal battle against extradition and deportation, with a street corner in New York City being named after him.

 1968 – Birth of Charlie Swan, jockey.